Lokot-lokot

 Lokot-lokot or Locot-locot is a delicacy common in Mindanao and the Sulu Archipelago in the Philippines.
-It is also referred to as jaa in Sulu; tagaktak, tinagtag, tinadtag, or tinagaktak in Maguindanao, and amik in Davao del Sur.
+It is also referred to as jaa in Sulu; tagaktak, tinagtag, tinadtag, or tinagaktak in Maguindanao del Norte and Maguindanao del Sur, and amik in Davao del Sur.
 Its texture is crunchy, usually colored golden-brown.
 Lokot-Lokot is usually produced and served on special occasions such as the Muslim feast of Eid al-Fitr.

 Lokot-Lokot is made by repeatedly pounding glutinous rice until it becomes fine powder which is then blended with water and other ingredients to create a thick batter.
 The mixture is then poured into a halved coconut shell with holes called an uluyan directly into frying oil, resulting in fried mats of rice noodles.
 It is then formed into rolls or folded into a wedge using two wooden spoons called the gagawi.